-Drilling is the most common machining process whereby the operation involves making round holes in metallic and nonmetallic materials, although speacial drills are now available that produce square and triangular holes.
+Drilling is the most common machining process whereby the operation involves making round holes in metallic and non-metallic materials, although special drills are now available that produce square and triangular holes.

 Approximately 75% of all metal-cutting is due to the drilling process.